-OCT Harbour/Bay is a new development that is set to become one of Shenzhens top destinations for leisure, dining and shopping.
+OCT Harbour (originally OCT Bay) is fast becoming one of Shenzhen’s top destinations for leisure, dining, and shopping.
 Actually, I think it probably has the potential to build a reputation well beyond Shenzhen considering the level of investment.
-It’s also on my list of must see places on a Shenzhen trip.
+It’s also on my list of must-see places on a Shenzhen trip.

-OCT Bay is located in Nanshan District of Shenzhen close to the well known Window of the World theme park and the several other attractions that feature in this area which include Happy Valley, Splendid China and Holiday Plaza.
-The OCT Bay development covers a staggering 1.25million sqm and features a a large shopping mall, a lake, a beach, canal, restaurants, bars and leisure activities.
+OCT Bay is located in Nanshan District of Shenzhen close to the well-known Window of the World theme park and the several other attractions that feature in this area which include Happy Valley, Splendid China, and Holiday Plaza.
+The OCT Bay development covers a staggering 1.25million sqm and features a large shopping mall, a lake, a beach, canal, restaurants, bars and leisure activities.

 The place is a pleasure to walk around, one because it’s so new and clean, two because of thoughtful design that merges modernity with traditional styles.
 The area features beautifully wide pedestrian only walking paths that weave it’s way past the shopping mall, exhibition centre, bars and restaurants, leading down to the IMAX cinema, the water show and the beach.

 The restaurants in the area include South Beauty, Le Maris, Shanghai Min, Trattoria Da Angelo, Old House, Kyoku Tepanyaki and many more, which are positioned either beside the lake or alongside the canal making for a very peaceful.
 It’s especially peaceful also due to the fact that there are no views of traffic, or the everyday hustle and bustle, just peaceful waters and people strolling the pedestrian paths.
 It really is an oasis in the middle of an urban jungle.